pullsaki/defi-balance-checking-app/README.md

-# Balance Tracker
+# Balance Checker
-This Web app tracks token balance from given externally owned addresses accoss different chains.
+This Web app checks token balance from given externally owned addresses accoss different chains.

 It internally takes the help of Infura's API to access the info on a given chain.
 Currently, this app only works for Linea chain but it is extensible to add more chains